bambora/dev.bambora.com/source/docs/guides/merchant_quickstart/calling_apis.md

 ```

 ## 2. Create a Payment Profile
-Now that you have a single use token you can either take a one-off payment or create a multi use token to store the card data for future payments.
+Now that you have a single use token you can either take a one-off payment or create a multi-use token to store the card data for future payments.

 ```
 curl https://www.beanstream.com/api/v1/profiles  \